Books on Brainspotting

 - The central website for Brainspotting information – Brainspotting.com

-- Two therapists describe how Brainspotting therapy works for treating PTSD in a 4-minute video explanation
+- Two therapists show how Brainspotting therapy works for treating PTSD in a 4-minute video explanation

 Listed below are some of the recently published studies on Brainspotting.